E4sadiq/E4sadiq/README.md

 - 👋 Hi, I’m @E4sadiq
 - 👀 I’m interested in sloving problems
-- 🌱 I’m currently learning sql
-- 💞️ I’m looking to collaborate on any project with sql
 - 📫 How to reach me sadiqadebola13@gmail.com

 <!---